 Government and Politics/Library and Information Science, Master of Arts/Master of Science

 The combination of the M.A.
 Government in Politics and M.S.
 Library and Information Science provides students with the opportunity to integrate two complementary bodies of knowledge.
-The graduate program in government and politics supplements the library science degree by broadening and deepening a student’s understanding of the governmental structure, institutions, public administration, and political and legal processes, while simultaneously mastering contemporary means of accessing and managing related information.
+The graduate program in government and politics supplements the library science degree allowing students to broaden and deepen their understanding of the governmental structure, institutions, public administration, and political and legal processes, while simultaneously mastering contemporary means of accessing and managing related information.

 St. John’s College of Liberal Arts and Sciences